Creating Exposed Trusses in a Cathedral Ceiling

 - In Chief Architect X3 and later, you can specify a room's ceiling structure: for example, 5/8" sheetrock with a covering of paint, or a single layer of planking or tongue and groove.
 See the Related Articles section for more information.

 - Select Build> Framing> Roof Truss from the menu, then click and drag a line over the roof to create a single roof truss.

 - Move the truss into position over a non-bearing wall either using its edit handles or by moving it using a dimension line.

 - With the first truss in place over an exterior wall, click on it to select it, then click the Multiple Copy edit button.

 - In Home Designer Pro, use the Transform/Replicate Object edit tool to make copies of the trusses.

 - Next, click the Multiple Copy Interval edit button to open the Multiple Copy dialog:

-- Specify the desired Offsets Used When Dragging for All Trusses and click OK.
+- Specify the desired Offsets Between Copies When Dragging for All Trusses and click OK.